Gudmundur Hegner Jonsson

 Head of College

-Originally from Iceland, Gudmundur went on to be educated at University College London (UCL) and the University of Sheffield where he studied archaeological science.
-He has directed numerous research excavations for UCL, the National Museum of Iceland and the University of Cambridge, focusing mostly on Viking age and Medieval settlements.
+Originally from Iceland, Gudmundur was educated at University College London (UCL) and the University of Sheffield where he studied Archaeological Science.
+He has directed numerous research excavations for UCL, the National Museum of Iceland and the University of Cambridge, focusing mostly on Viking Age and Medieval settlements.

 Gudmundur has always had a love of music and studied at the Reykjavik Academy of Singing and Vocal Arts and the Royal Academy of Music, London as a bass vocalist.
 He has performed various operatic roles and given numerous lieder and oratorio recitals.

-Gudmundur is joined by his wife, Katarina, and their two children, Aleksandar (14) and Petra (9), both of whom will attend Dulwich College Seoul.
+Gudmundur is joined by his wife, Katarina, and their two children, Aleksandar and Petra, both of whom are attending Dulwich College Seoul.